TiagoMA90/connect/README.md

 <img src="readme/img/Footer.png" alt="Footer">

 ## Wall
 - Presented at "/" or "Home", the Wall component is the first component rendered on the right side of the page.
-It allows users to create/update messages accordingly, so the community can voice their iput or simply introduce themselves.
+It allows users to create/update messages accordingly, so the community can voice their input or simply introduce themselves.
 Similar to a chat room, Users are encouraged to use that component as chitchat.
 - From the Home page, users ought to open the Wall form and write a message in the form and then click the submit button.
 Else a warning message is displayed informing users to try again.
+- If successfully submitted, a confirmation message is shown, while the form and submit buttons go hidden, preventing users from spamming.

 <img src="readme/img/Walls.png" alt="Wall">